Sixteen years ago I did something that would change my life forever. I moved to Pittsburgh.

 After your tour, return to your hotel and fight the urge to slip into a food coma.
 There’s no time to nap.
 You’re going to a ballgame!
 Even if baseball’s not your thing, trust me.
 You’ll want to experience PNC Park.

 You should have some time between the food tour and the ballgame, so make your way down to Market Square.
-It’s an easy walk from the hotel.
-The square was established in the 1700s, and it has gone through many stages, including crime-ridden a few decades back.
+It’s an easy walk from anywhere downtown.
+The square was established in the 1700s, and has gone through many stages, including crime-ridden a few decades back.
 Now it’s a pedestrian-friendly location lined with restaurants and bars.
 The square is used for dozens of activities throughout the year, from outdoor yoga to a Christmas market.

 Now make your way to Point State Park.
 This is where Pittsburgh was born.
 You can still see the outlines of Fort Duquesne and Fort Pitt on the ground.
 These structures were built in the mid-1700s as the French and British vied to control the three rivers.
 For a brief history lesson on the forts and the Point, you can refer to Wikipedia.